sensu/sensu-docs/content/sensu-go/5.12/reference/backend.md

 | etcd-cipher-suites    |      |
 ------------------------|------
 description             | List of allowed cipher suites for etcd TLS configuration.
 Sensu supports TLS 1.0-1.2 cipher suites as listed in the [Go TLS documentation](https://golang.org/pkg/crypto/tls/#pkg-constants).
 You can use this attribute to defend your TLS servers from attacks on weak TLS ciphers.
-The default cipher suites are determined by Go, based on the hardware used. _NOTE: To use TLS 1.3, add the following Environment Variable: `GODEBUG="tls13=1"`._ recommended             | {{< highlight shell >}}
+The default cipher suites are determined by Go, based on the hardware used. _NOTE: To use TLS 1.3, add the following environment variable: `GODEBUG="tls13=1"`._ recommended             | {{< highlight shell >}}
 etcd-cipher-suites:
   - TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384